Our Team

 Strategy Consultant

-He holds a B.A. in Economics from the Andrew Young School of Policy Studies at Georgia State University (GSU), an M.S. in Financial Planning, Housing, and Consumer Economics from the University of Georgia, and a Ph.D. in English, Rhetoric & Composition also from GSU.
-Haris’s dissertation research centered around English Education Policy in Türkiye, a country he has strong personal and professional connections to.
+Before joining GTSC, Haris served on the Student Success staff at Georgia State University (GSU), where he coordinated and researched the university’s retention and academic chatbots.
+He holds a B.A. in Economics from the Andrew Young School of Policy Studies at GSU, an M.S. in Financial Planning, Housing, and Consumer Economics from the University of Georgia, and a Ph.D. in English (Rhetoric & Composition) from GSU.

 Tanika Kyle, DSL